vishalyadav8421/TITANIC-SURVIVAL-PREDICTION-BY-USING-ML-ALGORITHMS/README.md

 6. *Hyperparameter Tuning*: Fine-tune the hyperparameters of the selected model(s) using techniques like grid search or random search to optimize performance.

-7. *Model Interpretation*: Interpret the trained model to understand the importance of different features in predicting survival outcomes.
+7. *Model Interpretation*: Interpret the trained model to understand the importance of different features in predicting survival outcomes..